0xMuTwo/Super-Eth-Tradingbook/README.md

 These were chosen primarily because initial conversations with the Opyn team revealed they were already using these frameworks, so code review would be easier for them.
 I don't have much of a preference in terms of React Meta Frameworks, they all have pros and cons, I like Vercel's ease of deployment but am not a fan of Next.JS 14's hyper-aggressive caching or defaulting to server components.

-Neither of these cons have been addresses in the frontend as I wanted to keep this project as Vanilla as possible, optimizing for quick code reviews.
+Neither of these cons have been addressed in the frontend as I wanted to keep this project as Vanilla as possible, optimizing for quick code reviews.
 Nothing experimental or off-path.

 ### Backend